It’s important to have an arsenal of references at the ready during your job search. Here’s how to select the right ones.

 Once you’ve selected the references for your list, use a format similar to the resume.
 Select stationary and a header that not only is professional but pleasant as well.
 Keep the list fresh, and check in with your references to refresh their memories and ensure they still want to be a reference.
 Some people decide later on not to recommend anyone for personal reasons.
 Most importantly, return the favor.
 Offer to recommend your references in the future.
 Take them out to lunch, and send thank you cards when they give you a positive recommendation.
 Remember, what goes around comes around.

-Let TopResume help you with your resume writing.
-Here’s how.
+Let TopResume help you write your resume.
+Get started with a free resume review.